-The Coal Viewer, And Engine Builder's Practical Companion.
+The Coal Viewer, and The Engine Maker's Practical Companion.

 4to.
-(253 x 192 mm) Original Dutch pink paper-covered drab boards worn; 96pp., 5 folding, engraved plates; age toning to the margins, the joint of the upper board split at the head and tail but the cords holding and strong, dust marks to the fore-edges, but overall an exceptionally bright, clean copy.
+(253 x 192 mm) Original pink paper-covered drab boards worn; 96pp., 5 folding engraved plates; age-toning to the margins, the joint of the upper board split at the head and tail but the cords holding and strong, dust marks to the fore-edges, but overall a bright, clean copy.

 Provenance: Robert Reid Cunninghame of Auchenharvie (1744-1814), landowner, with his engraved armorial bookplate to the front pastedown.
 The paper backstrip inscribed in ink, possibly in Curr’s hand, ‘ Robt.
 Cunningham Esqr.
 Sea Bank near Salcots/to be left at and paid for by Dunlop & Wilson Booksellers’.